2006 NBA playoffs: (2) Phoenix Suns vs. (7) Los Angeles Lakers

 This was the tenth playoff meeting between these two teams, with the Lakers winning seven of the first nine meetings.

 (3) Denver Nuggets vs. (6) Los Angeles Clippers

 This was the first playoff meeting between the Nuggets and the Clippers.
+For the Clippers franchise, it was their first playoff series win in three decades, since the old Buffalo Braves defeated the Philadelphia 76ers in the first round back in 1976.